simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-surveillance-prevalence-privacy-protection-2026/index.en.md

 - **Los Angeles, CA** - Extensive network across suburbs
 - **Charlotte, NC** - Comprehensive city-wide coverage
 - **Phoenix, AZ** - Growing network in residential areas

+Some jurisdictions have become so dependent on the platform that the surveillance relationship is visible even on official websites.
+The Sussex County Sheriff's website in Virginia lists only two menu items: Accident Reports and Flock Safety.

 ### Private vs. Public Sector Deployment